About the Core Four Practices

 Wash hands and surfaces often

 Bacteria can be spread throughout the kitchen and get onto hands, cutting boards, utensils, counter tops and food.
-To Fight BAC!® always:
+To Fight BAC!® always use food safety practices:

 - Wash your hands with warm water and soap for at least 20 seconds before and after handling food and after using the bathroom, changing diapers and handling pets.